 The next years, with the support of Nikephoros II Phokas, the Great Lavra monastery was founded.

 Athos with its monasteries is since then self-governed until nowadays.

-After a short period of Latin domination (Kingdom of Thessalonica), the area became again Byzantine until its conquest by the Ottomans in 1430.
-During the Ottoman period, the peninsula was important for its gold mining, basic economic factor for the locals and the Ottoman empire.
+After a short period of Latin domination (Kingdom of Thessalonica), the area became Byzantine again until its conquest by the Ottomans in 1430.
+During the Ottoman period, the peninsula was notable for its gold mining; an essential economic factor for the locals and the Ottoman empire.

 The revolt was progressing slowly and unsystematically.
 The insurrection was confined to the peninsulas of Mount Athos and Kassandra.

-One of the main goals was to restrain and detain the coming of the Ottoman army from Constantinople (Instanbul), until the revolution in south (mainly Peloponese) to be stable.
+One of the main goals was to restrain and detain the coming of the Ottoman army from Constantinople (Istanbul), until the revolution in the south (mainly Peloponnese) was stable.
 Finally, the revolt resulted in a decisive Ottoman victory at Kassandra.
-The survivors, among them Papas, were rescued by the Psarian fleet, which took them mainly to Skiathos, Skopelos and Skyros.
-The Ottomans proceeded in retaliation and many villages were burnt.
+The survivors, among them Papas, were rescued by the Psarian fleet, which took them mainly to Skiathos, Skopelos, and Skyros.
+The Ottomans proceeded in retaliation, and many villages were burned.